Modal

 HTML Initialization

-For basic use-cases where access to the underlying JavaScript is not required, Modals can be enabled through HTML markup via an anchor element with the .js-modal-trigger
+For basic use-cases where access to the underlying JavaScript is not required, Modals can be enabled through HTML markup via an anchor element with the .js-modal-trigger class.

-attribute with any required string content to populate the modal.
+For basic HTML string content, simply use the data-content attribute with any required string content to populate the modal.

-For more complex requirements point to the id of a hidden target element element in the DOM with the data-content
+For more complex requirements point to the id of a hidden target element element in the DOM with the data-content attribute.
+Remember to always include the # character before the ID as this differentiates it from it being interpenetrated as a string.

 <button type="button" class="btn js-modal-trigger" data-content="#my-modal">Toggle</button>